jt-rose/rxp/README.md

 oneOrMore("sample"); // equivalent to init("sample").occursOnceOrMore
 either("A", "B"); // equivalent to init("A").or("B")

-//these are especially handy for improving the readability of composed RGX units: const regexSearch = init( either("(", "["), anyDigit.occursOnceOrMore,
+//these are especially handy for improving the readability of composed RXP units: const regexSearch = init( either("(", "["), anyDigit.occursOnceOrMore,